alospeaks/cisco-dc-automation/LabGuide/section-2-1-docker.md

 - [Docker Tips](#)

 #Docker
+Docker containers wrap a piece of software in a complete filesystem that contains everything needed to run: code, runtime, system tools, system libraries – anything that can be installed on a server.
+This guarantees that the software will always run the same, regardless of its environment.

-Docker is container management software for linux.
-You can create lightweight containers (isolated environment) to run your application.
-We will be using Dockers are lot in this lab.
-We will be using to install all the devops tools that we need using dockers.
+We will be using Dockers are lot in this lab so spent some time learning it on the internet.

 To do off box programming , you will need to install python, ansible etc on your laptop.
 To get you started quickly and to save time, we will use docker to quickly download a pre-installed and pre-configure containers.

 Containers are becoming very popular now, so this will give you some hands on  docker  and how to use it.
 Here is a quick comparison between container and hypervisors

 ![docker](/images/docker-i-1.png)

 Learn more about dockers at https://www.docker.com/